Orange Rhyming Dictionary: Composition

+Songs

-"Crown of the Valley" opens with Schwarzenbach's Brit funk-indebted and wah-wah pedal-enhanced guitar line, which was backed by polyrhythmic drum parts.
-Prior to the chorus, the guitar shifts to minimalistic droning with only the drums being heard.
+The opening track "Crown of the Valley" begins with Schwarzenbach's Brit funk-indebted and wah-wah pedal-enhanced guitar line, which was backed by polyrhythmic drum parts.
+Prior to the chorus, the guitar shifts to minimalistic droning with only the drums being audible.
 This experimentation recalled the efforts heard on Dear You.
 The chorus features detuned string bending and jangling chord progressions.
 According to Huw Baines of Guitar, the art rock track "Morning New Disease" showcases Schwarzenbach's "meticulous style" as it "meshes with Robbins’ off-kilter framing, creating a multi-tracked latticework of guitars".
 The new wave number "Resistance Is Futile" incorporates a synthesizer part that was reminiscent of Gary Numan.
 The track sees Chatelain channelling 1970s rock-esque backing vocals.
+"Starry Configurations" and "Chinatown" both retread the Dear You direction of indie and emo; the latter includes a lyrical allusion to "Fireman", a track from Dear You.
 Schwarzenbach's vocal on "Sea Anemone" and "Sweet Avenue" was compared to the crooning of the Psychedelic Furs frontman Richard Butler.
 "Sea Anemone", which borders on alternative country, and "Conrad" tackled the theme of suicide.

 "Lemon Yellow Black" was influenced by a biography of Albert Camus, and dealt with the French Resistance and turncoatism.
+Stout wrote that the song "sets the stage for a trilogy of songs that deal with addiction, depression, and medication," followed by "Conrad" and "King Medicine".
+"Conrad" includes a reference to a character in Ordinary People (1980) by Robert Redford.
+Stout said it discusses past and subsequent "suicide attempts with angels laying odds instead of intervening and parents apologizing in advance for maids finding dead bodies".
 The introduction to "King Medicine" features harmonic guitar parts.
-"I Typed for Miles was inspired by a scene in the film Barton Fink (1991), and was compared to "Heart-Shaped Box" by Nirvana.
+The song's narrator talks about witnessing a person succumbing to heroin abuse.
+"I Typed for Miles" was inspired by a scene in the film Barton Fink (1991), and was compared to "Heart-Shaped Box" by Nirvana.
 Carioli said the song tackles writer's block, with Schwarzenbach locking "himself in a hotel room and tied himself to his desk, but he can't get the words to come, eventually screaming at his muse".
+Arin Keeble, in his piece on Jawbreaker collected in The Routledge Companion to Music and Modern Literature (2022), wrote that the track sees the narrator preoccupy themselves with writing, something that Schwarzenbach also used in Jawbreaker's "Indictment" (1994).
 The album ends with the acoustic closing track "Sweet Avenue", which deals with the aftermath of a date, where one is able to process the emotions they're feeling.